panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 A click event propagates in 3 phases:

 1. *Capture phase* &mdash; Starting from `window`, `document` and the root element, the event dives down through ancestors of the target element
-2. *Target phase* &mdash; The event gets triggered on the element on which the user made a click
+2. *Target phase* &mdash; The event gets triggered on the element on which the user has clicked
 3. *Bubble phase* &mdash; Finally, the event bubbles up through ancestors of the target element until the root element, `document`, and `window`.

 ![JavaScript Event Propagation](./images/javascript-event-propagation-5.png)